In this post

 The construction industry will be an important factor in kick-starting the economy as we emerge from the impacts of COVID-19 over the coming months.
 Government stimulus actions will provide support for the growth of the sector through capital contributions, tax benefits, and recently announced fast-tracking of some major state and federal infrastructure projects.

-The Federal Government also recently announced a Construction Stimulus Package which was designed specifically to keep builders in business.
+The Federal Government also recently announced a Construction Stimulus Package which was designed specifically to keep builders in the business.
 The HomeBuilder package of a $25,000 grant is available for owner-occupiers, which includes first home buyers, to build themselves a new home or to complete major renovations on their existing home.

 So, with that in mind, here are some of the benefits of working in the construction industry.